steelwheels/Arisia/Document/arisia-components.md

 * [Icon](./Components/Icon.md): The clickable icon.
 * [Image](./Components/Image.md): The image which is read from image file.
 * [Label](./Components/Label.md): The text/number field.
+* [RadioButtons](./Components/RadioButtons.md): The buttons to select one from multi items.

 ## Data components
 * [TableData](./Components/TableData.md): The database which contains multiple records.